 Cascading Style Sheets (CSS) files are used to provide different sets of stroke and fill style instructions to be applied to symbols.
 This mechanism allows changing colours and line weights used in the symbols by swapping CSS files according to the desired colour scheme.

-In principle, any style attribute can be set in a CSS file, but the CSS files in IHO Portrayal Catalogues will affect only a limited set of style attributes, namely, stroke and fill colours, line cap and join styles.
-Note also that the style precedence rules will affect whether the style attribute in a CSS file will actually be applied to a displayed element.
+In principle, any style attribute can be set in a CSS file, but the CSS files in IHO Portrayal Catalogues are restricted by S-100 9-B-4.4 to only two use cases: setting stroke and fill colours, altering the visibility of elements which are not normally displayed (for example, the pivot point).

 Display planes